 Although Diamante’s beach overflows with bright white sand, the real attraction is just off of the coast.
-Diamante is famous with foodies throughout Italy for its annual Peperoncini Festival where local vendors spice things up by creating dishes such as chili pepper shrimp, chili pepper chocolate, even chili pepper liquor.
+Diamante is famous with foodies throughout Italy for its annual Peperoncino Festival where local vendors spice things up by creating dishes such as chili pepper shrimp, chili pepper chocolate, even chili pepper liquor.

-Tropea is by far the most touristy name in Calabrian beaches and with a strip of coast that is only 500 meters long and 30 meters wide, it is often brimming with beach-goers anxious to bask in the Mezzogiorno sun.
+Tropea is by far the most touristy name in Calabrian beaches.
+And with a strip of coast that is only 500 meters long and 30 meters wide, it is often brimming with beach-goers anxious to bask in the Mezzogiorno sun.

 Located just 22 kilometers north of Reggio Calabria on Calabria’s west coast, Scilla is still guarded by Ruffo Castle, the 11th Century fortress that sits on the cape that once overshadowed the slumbering Scylla.
 The soft-sand beach is one kilometer long and 60 meters wide and on a clear day offers easy views of nearby Sicily.

-Caminia, along with neighboring Pietragrande and Copanello beaches, rival Calabria’s west coast beaches in terms of dramatic cliffs, panoramic views and warm, clean water, but are much less developed in terms of tourism and services.
+Caminia, along with neighboring Pietragrande and Copanello beaches, rivals Calabria’s west coast beaches in terms of dramatic cliffs, panoramic views and warm, clean water.
+But they are much less developed in terms of tourism and services.